rgoc123/JobCoin/README.md

 ###### by Rob O'Connor

 ## Overview
 This is an example of a cryptocurrency coin mixer built with Node.
 The goal is to provide users the ability to anonymously transfer coins to accounts they can then withdraw from.
 The gist of this solution is that adding randomness creates anonymity.
-It implements a random order to transfers by creating randomly-sized (aka discrete) sub-amounts and then distributing them at random intervals for several layers of randomization.
+It implements a random order to transfers by creating small, randomly-sized (aka discrete) sub-amounts and then distributing them at random intervals for several layers of randomization.

 ## Install and Run